amist/instructions/git.md

 ### Ignoring Files ###

-It's best to ignore before they are committed, because the repository stores every file that has ever been committed.
+It's best to ignore files before they being committed, because the repository stores every file that has ever been committed.
 Create or modify the file `.gitignore` to match the files you want to ignore.
 You can find example files [here](https://github.com/github/gitignore).

 #### Ignore Committed Files ####
 Edit the `.gitignore` file, then type: